LGBTQ Non-Discrimination in Michigan:

 - November 21, 2007: Governor Jennifer Granholm issues an executive order protecting state employees from discrimination on the basis of gender identity and expression.

-- November 6, 2014: Freedom Michigan, the campaign to update the ELCRA and protect all people from discrimination in Michigan, is launched with support from the LGBT community, faith leaders, grassroots activists, and dozens of Michigan businesses and business leaders.
+- November 6, 2014: Freedom Michigan, the campaign to update the ELCRA and protect all people from discrimination in Michigan, is launched with support from the LGBTQ community, faith leaders, grassroots activists, and dozens of Michigan businesses and business leaders.

 - May 21, 2018: The Michigan Civil Rights Commission adopts an interpretive statement that defines sex discrimination as including sexual orientation and gender identity and expression, broadening the power of the state’s Elliot-Larsen Civil Rights Act.